Saloni1999-star/Mean-Variance-Standard-Deviation-Calculator/README.md

+# 📊 Mean, Variance & Standard Deviation Calculator

+A simple Python project that calculates basic statistical measures — **mean**, **variance**, and **standard deviation** — from a dataset.
+About This Project

+This version is customized by **Saloni Dhiman** as part of hands-on learning in Python and data analysis.
+Originally forked and enhanced with clear explanations, structure, and formatting.

+---

+## 🚀 Features
+- Calculates mean, variance, and standard deviation
+- Easy-to-read Python functions
+- Beginner-friendly and customizable

+---

+## 📁 Project Files
+- `main.py`: Main script to execute the program
+- `mean_var_std.py`: Logic and functions
+- `README.md`: Project overview and credits

+---
 ### This project is part of freecodecamp data analysis with python

 Create a function named `calculate()` in `mean_var_std.py` that uses Numpy to output the mean, variance, standard deviation, max, min, and sum of the rows, columns, and elements in a 3 x 3 matrix.